awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 export AWS_IOT_CORE_CERT=xxxxx-certificate.pem.crt
 ```

-AWS access keys are ignored if the sample was built in IoT credentials mode.
+AWS access keys are ignored from environment variables if the sample was built in IoT Core credentials mode.

 ## TWCC support